 Watershed Literary Events

 Watershed was founded in 2019 and hosts four readings a year, featuring both established and emerging writers with a connection to New Jersey.
-For updated information, check back with the South Orange Village website, or contact Peter Travers at email@example.com
+For updated information, contact Peter Travers at email@example.com